 - Loan and Trust Corporations Act (includes Regulations)

 The following is a list of legislation that has a direct impact on the operations of most financial institutions.
 This list is not exhaustive, and you should seek legal advice as to whether other pieces of legislation are applicable.
-If you prefer a paper copy, they are available from the Queen's Printer.
+If you prefer a paper copy, they are available from the King's Printer.

 - Business Corporations Act